+Dog Care

-Dog Care Tuesday, July 27 Allison Building
+Tuesday, July 26 Allison Building

-- No dogs are allowed in the building, except those that are being shown. - Must be enrolled in the 4-H Dog Care Project in 4-H Online by January 1 and completed the online Quality Assurance & Ethics Certification training(QAEC) by May 1. - Be prepared to answer the judge's questions concerning the care and health of your dog.
+- No dogs are allowed in the building, except those that are being shown. - Must be enrolled in the 4-H Dog Care Project in 4-H Online by January 1 and complete the online Quality Assurance & Ethics Certification training (QAEC) by May 1. - Be prepared to answer the judge's questions concerning the care and health of your dog.
 Bring your project manual with you to the judging.
-Project will lower one rating if manual is not present. - Dogs will be judged on their general condition, cleanliness, apparent health and attitude. - BEST OF SHOW will be selected from those exhibitors who bring their project manual.
-Dog Care: Exhibit one dog to be judged on grooming and condition.
-Bring project manual.
+The project will receive a lower rating if the manual is not present. - Dogs will be judged on their general condition, cleanliness, apparent health, and attitude.